-I mainly teach introductory media and communication theory and research methods.
-I also supervise undergraduate thesis work.
+I mainly teach media and communication theory and research methods.
+I also supervise thesis work.

 - Lindell, J (2017) Distinction Recapped: Digital News Repertoires in the Class Structure.
 New Media & Society.
 Download here.

 - Lindell, J (2017) Bringing Field Theory to Social Media, and Vice-Versa: Network-Crawling an Economy of Recognition on Facebook.
 Social Media + Society 3(4): 1-11.
 Download here

 - Lindell, J & Sartoretto, P (2017) Young People, Class and the News: Distinction, Socialization and Moral Sentiments in Journalism Studies, OnlineFirst.
 Download here

 - Ohlsson, J., Lindell, J & Arkhede, S. (2017) A Matter of Cultural Distinction: News Consumption in the Online Media Landscape in European Journal of Communication 32(2): 116-130.
 Download here